 Click here and print Exercise 3a and 3b "My Motivation Matters."

 Do I care more about about changing my circumstances or do I care about changing me so I am prepared to handle my circumstances?
 In this lesson, we are going to learn …

 We have a mixed narrative.
 While we cannot erase our mistakes or the consequences that come from it, we can make choices that improve our future.
-The more we CARE about being a positive difference maker, we are motivated to pursue our goals with determination, respect, integrity, and compassion and realign when we get self-focused.
+The more we CARE about being a positive difference maker, the more motivated we are to pursue our goals with determination, respect, integrity, and compassion and realign when we get self-focused.

 Our GOALS are our objectives, the things we want achieve.
 Our MOTIVATIONS explain what we CARE about and WHY we want to achieve our GOALS.